dfelinto/blender-manual/manual/interface/controls/templates/data_block.rst

    A data-block menu with a search field.

 Type
    Shows an icon indicating the data-block type.
-It opens up the following pop-up menu.
+Clicking the image or the down arrow opens the popup menu.
-   The data-block can be dragged from here e.g. to drag a material onto an object in the 3D Viewport or into a :ref:`ui-data-id` field.
+   Dragging the image lets you apply the data-block to something else (for example, you can drag a material onto an object in the 3D Viewport, or onto a :ref:`ui-data-id` field).

    List
       A list of data-blocks available in the current blend-file, or a link to select an item from.
       The menu may show a preview besides the items and a search field to search the items in the list by name.
 Name
-   Displays the internal name of the linked Data-Block, which can be edited as a regular text field.
+   Displays, and allows editing of, the name of the selected data-block.
-   If a name is already assigned, Blender will add a digit to the name like ".001".
+   If a name is already in use by a different data-block, Blender will append a number like ".001".
 User Count
-   Displays the number of :term:`data users <Data User>` of the data.
+   Displays the number of :term:`users <Data User>` of the data (if there's more than one user).
-   Clicking on user count button will make it a single-user copy, with it linked only to the active object/object's data.
+   Clicking it will create a single-user copy.

+   As an example, if three separate objects referenced the same material, the material's user count would be 3.
+   Changing the material would affect all three objects.
+If you now selected an object and clicked the user count, the object would receive its very own copy of the material, which can be modified independently of the original that's still used by the other two.

 Fake User (shield icon)
-   Keeps the data-block saved in the blend-file, even if it has no :term:`Real User`.
+   If a data-block has no :term:`real users <Real User>`, it'll normally be cleaned up (deleted) when saving the blend-file.
+To prevent this, you can give it a fake user;
-   When activated an "F" will be shown before the name in the list.
+   that way, it's guaranteed to "survive."
+Data-blocks with a fake user have an "F" prefix in the dropdown list.

-Make Local (chain icon)
-   Todo <2.79.
+   The :doc:`Outliner </editors/outliner/introduction>` can show an overview of all data-blocks without real users in the blend-file.
+Simply change its Display Mode to Orphan Data.
 New/Add (files icon)
-   Creates a new data-block or duplicates the current data-block and applies it.
+   Creates a new data-block (or duplicates the current one) and selects it.
 Open File (folder icon)
-   Opens the :doc:`File Browser </editors/file_browser>`.
+   Opens the :doc:`File Browser </editors/file_browser>`, for importing an image for example.
 Unpack File (bin icon)
-   :ref:`Unpack <pack-unpack-data>` the file packed into the current blend-file to external ones.
+   :ref:`Unpack <pack-unpack-data>` the file packed into the current blend-file to an external one.
 Unlink Data-block ``X``
    Clears the link. :kbd:`Shift-LMB` to set the users to zero allowing the data to be fully deleted from the blend-file.